 An Epilepsy Monitoring Unit to Diagnose Epilepsy and Identify its Point of Origin

-Medical Center at Augusta University’s Epilepsy Monitoring Unit in Augusta, Georgia, allows physicians to diagnose epilepsy and pinpoint the location of the abnormal cells causing the seizures.
+Augusta University Epilepsy Monitoring Unit in Augusta, Georgia, allows physicians to diagnose epilepsy and pinpoint the location of the abnormal cells causing the seizures.
 The unit offers private rooms with simultaneous video, audio and electroencephalography (EEG) recording of seizure activity 24 hours a day.
 This enables caregivers to record electrical activity in the brain and provides our epileptologists and neurosurgeons with the information they need to make an accurate diagnosis, develop an individualized plan of care and perform targeted surgery, if necessary.

 One of the most sophisticated units of its kind in the Southeast, the Epilepsy Monitoring Unit is staffed by Registered Nurses specially trained in epilepsy.
 Thanks to a low nurse-to-patient ratio, these compassionate caregivers can devote ample time to each patient.
 The staff also includes EEG technologists who have specialized training in long-term monitoring.
 The unit performs: